SuperOfficeDocs/superoffice-docs/docs/onsite/web-client/add-custom-path.md

 # CustomPath

 The first step when customizing the web client is to add your own custom path to the web applications configuration file.
-The custom path is added to the `ClientConfigurationProvider` section of the Web.config and must start with the text "CustomPath".
+The custom path is added to the `ClientConfigurationProvider` section of the *web.config* and must start with the text "CustomPath".
 Multiple entries are allowed but the key must be unique.

-You should never add your own config files in the standard configuration path.
+You should never add your own config files to the standard configuration path.
 Always use your own custom path.
 You should also separate your own custom paths from other modifications as well.

 Add the custom path and turn off caching.
 While developing you should always turn off caching.